AsishMandoi/iitk-coin/README.md

     {
       "receiver":   <Receiver_Rollno>,
-      "amount":     "<Your_Name>"
+      "amount":     <Amount>
     }
     ```
-  Sample requests for each endpoint is also specified at the beginning of each of the handler functions.
+  Sample requests for each endpoint is specified at the beginning of each of the handler functions.

 - ### Response Format
-  For the response format for each endpoint please look at the `global` package, where I have defined some global objects (variables and struct types), to be used in other functions.
+  For the response format for each endpoint please look at the `global` package, where some global objects (variables and struct types) are defined, to be used in other functions.

 - ### Common Response Method
-  Although the endpoints have slightly different format for their response object, I have handled them all using a `type-switch` in a common `server.Respond()` function which responds to requests for all the endpoints.
-I have used this method a lot times in various files.
-It has greatly reduced the bulkiness of the codes in individual files.
+  Although the endpoints have slightly different formats for their response object, all of them are handled using a `type-switch` in a common `server.Respond()` function which responds to requests for all the endpoints.
+This method has been used a lot of times in various files.
+It has greatly reduced the bulkiness of codes in individual files.

 - ### HTTP Status Codes
-  I have assigned a suitable http status code for every response.
+  A suitable http status code is assigned to every response.

 - ### Database
-  I have made some reusable functions in the `database` package.
   The `database.Initialize()` function should be called before doing any other database operation.
 Currently `sqlite` is used as the database management system.
-If in the future I switch to any other SQL based database management system, I will just have to change one line of code in the `database` package, and import the corresponding package required for it.
+If in the future I wish to switch to any other SQL based database management system, I will just have to change one line of code in the `database` package, and import the corresponding package required for it.

 - ### Access Token
-  The `.env` file contains the `Secret Key` to sign the JWT.
-I have deliberately left it out of `.gitignore` for the purposes of checking.
+  - The `.env` file contains the `Secret Key` to sign the JWT.
+It is deliberately left out of `.gitignore` for the purposes of checking.
-  Expiry Time is currently set to 30 minutes.
+  - Expiry Time is currently set to 30 minutes.

 - ### Refresh Token
   Not implemented yet.